-Blinn College simulation programs provide targeted trainings with primarily 4 different modalities: Skills/Task Trainer Simulation, Manikin-based Simulation, Standardized Patient Simulation, and Virtual Reality Simulation.
+Blinn College simulation programs provide targeted trainings with four different modalities: Skills/Task Trainer Simulation, Manikin-based Simulation, Standardized Patient Simulation, and Virtual Reality Simulation.

 - Skills/TaskTrainer Simulation allows the student to practice basic skills on task trainers to ensure patient safety and comfort.
 At Blinn, students attain individual improvement from the ability to practice a variety of skills, such as suturing, dissection, and pattern cutting.
 These training procedures range from the basics, such as drawing blood, to more sophisticated procedures, such as endovascular surgery and trauma care.
 This type of training improves critical thinking, decision making, and clinical techniques all without risk to a real patient.